This post may include affiliate links.

 - Doing everything I can to avoid situations I cannot control

-- Honoring others before myself.
+- Honouring others before myself.

 And then I wrote some points like:

-- Honoring yourself is not easy
+- Honouring yourself is not easy

 - Always in fight or flight

-- Being ok knowing I don’t have all the answers and never will
+- Being ok knowing, I don’t have all the answers and never will

 - Committing to finding myself and respecting myself